joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6590775/2025/09/01/acc-fines-florida-state-50k-field-storming-alabama/

 **Matthew Stafford expected to start for Rams in Week 1 vs. Texans**\
-`Sean McVay says the quarterback, who aggravated a disk in his back and missed nearly a month of camp, will 'be good' to go in L.A.'s opener.`\
+`Sean McVay says the quarterback, who aggravated a disk in his back and missed nearly a month of camp, will "be good" to go in L.A.'s opener.`\
 https://nytimes.com/athletic/6590664/2025/09/01/matthew-stafford-rams-expect-start-texans-week-1/

 **Reds rookie Sal Stewart shines in MLB debut with hit, run in walk-off win**\